yhoogstrate/fuma/README.md

 	[---------- long gene ----------]

 In the illustrated example situation above, fusion genes *f1* and *f2* shall be matched using the overlap approach, since they both overlap *long gene*.
-When the subset matching was used, this would not have been the case, since (gene-A, long gene) is not a subset of (gene-B, long gene).
 In the case long gene is a really huge gene, it may span many other genes.
 Any fusion annotated upon this very long gene will in the overlap based matching be considered a match with any other fusion gene annotated within the long gene.
+When the subset matching was used, they would not have been considered a match, since (*gene-A*, *long gene*) is not a subset of (*gene-B*, *long gene*).

 #### Example 2: set expansion and shrinkage ####